Suffolk: Archaeology

+A formative episode in English archeology was in 1797 when John Frere found flint hand axes, now known to date back 400,000 years in the Hoxne Brick Pit, in a deposit twelve feet deep, and commented that "the situation in which these weapons were found may tempt us to refer them to a very remote period indeed; even beyond that of the present world".
+This is the earliest recognition that hand axes were made by early humans, and was over sixty years before the antiquity of humanity was widely appreciated.
+One of Frere's hand axes, which was probably a general cutting tool, is held in the British Museum.
+The site also provides the type deposits of the Hoxnian Stage, an interglacial between around 474,000 and 374,000 years ago, which is named after the site.

 West Suffolk, like nearby East Cambridgeshire, is renowned for archaeological finds from the Stone Age, the Bronze Age, and the Iron Age.
 Bronze Age artefacts have been found in the area between Mildenhall and West Row, in Eriswell and in Lakenheath.

-Many bronze objects, such as swords, spearheads, arrows, axes, palstaves, knives, daggers, rapiers, armour, decorative equipment (in particular for horses), and fragments of sheet bronze, are entrusted to St. Edmundsbury heritage service, housed at West Stow just outside Bury St. Edmunds.
-Other finds include traces of cremations and barrows.

 In the east of the county is Sutton Hoo, the site of one of England's most significant Anglo-Saxon archaeological finds, a ship burial containing a collection of treasures including a sword of state, helmet, gold and silver bowls, jewellery and a lyre.

-In 1992 a famous hoard of late Roman gold and silver was discovered in the village of Hoxne.
-It is still the largest hoard of its kind to have been discovered in Britain.
+The Hoxne Hoard, to date the largest assembly of late Roman silver and gold discovered in Britain, was found near the village of Hoxne in 1992.

 While carrying out surveys before installing a pipeline in 2014, archaeologists for Anglian Water discovered nine skeletons and four cremation pits, at Bardwell, Barnham, Pakenham and Rougham, all near Bury St Edmunds.
-Neolithic, Bronze Age, Iron Age, Roman and medieval items were also unearthed, along with the 9 skeletons believed to be of the late or post-Roman era (AD 300–500).
-Experts said the 5-month project had recovered enough artefacts to fill half a shipping container, and that the discoveries had shed new light on their understanding of the development of small rural communities.
+Neolithic, Bronze Age, Iron Age, Roman and Medieval items were also unearthed, along with the nine skeletons believed to be of the late or Post-Roman Britain.
+Experts said the five-month project had recovered enough artefacts to fill half a shipping container, and that the discoveries had shed new light on their understanding of the development of small rural communities.

-A number of 6th century Anglo-Saxon "grub huts" were also found nearby, which are believed to be cellars beneath Saxon buildings.

-In 2019, an excavation of a 4th-century Roman cemetery in Great Whelnetham uncovered unusual burial practices.
-Of 52 skeletons were found, a large number had been decapitated, which archaeologists claimed gave new insight in to Roman traditions.
+In 2019 an excavation of a 4th-century Roman burial in Great Whelnetham uncovered unusual burial practices.
+Of 52 skeletons found, a large number had been decapitated, which archaeologists claimed gave new insight into Roman traditions.
 The burial ground includes the remains of men, women and children who likely lived in a nearby settlement.
 The fact that up to 40% of the bodies were decapitated represents "quite a rare find".